Gunman wounds at least 6 Philadelphia police officers; 2 others freed

 Shots were still being fired three hours later, police said, and officers returned fire.

-"It's nothing short of a miracle that we don't have multiple officers killed today," the commissioner said.

-Around 9:30 p.m., police said, a SWAT team freed the two officers who had been trapped inside, along with three people identified as prisoners, but the gunman remained barricaded.
+Around 9:30 p.m., police said, a SWAT team freed the two officers who had been trapped inside, along with three people that officers took into custody before the shooting as part of the drug warrant.
+But the gunman remained barricaded.

 Police were imploring him to surrender, at one point patching in his lawyer on the phone with him to try to persuade him to give up, Ross said.